bliutwo/pomodoro_django/README.md

 # Webapp Version of Pomodoro App

+**UPDATE (04/09/20)**: The problem is when I'm full screen with an application that isn't a web browser.
+Looks like I need to make a native application that displays in the taskbar/top bar.

 **UPDATE (04/08/20)**: I've given up on this because it looks like I can loop Pomodori [at this website](https://www.tomatotimers.com/).

 I have a [Python script](https://github.com/bliutwo/pomodoro/) version of the app, but it's not easy to install and therefore not accessible for most users.